williammillerworks/system2/README.md

 ```

 ```
 The Simple Personal Blog for GitHub Pages project enables anyone to quickly launch a clean, easy-to-edit blog hosted for free via GitHub Pages.
-It solves the problem of setting up and maintaining a personal blog with minimal configuration, offering essential features like article lists, post pages, and an "About" page—ideal for solo writers or developers seeking a portfolio or content hub.
+It solves the problem of setting up and maintaining a personal blog with minimal configuration, offering essential features like article lists, post pages, and an "Now" page—ideal for solo writers or developers seeking a portfolio or content hub.
 ```

 ---